rbartelme/rstudio-stats/lessons/Lesson1_Probability_Regression.md

 summary(model1)

 #loess: locally estimated scatterplot smoothing
 # why might this be a better model for the correlation we're looking at?
+Add your thoughts to the hackmd.

 library(ggplot2)
 ggplot(data=mtcars,aes(x = hp, y = mpg)) +
   geom_point() +